Course program autumn 2017

 |8||Mixed problems||Most of the above.|

-Questions about the problems are welcome before the corresponding problem class.
-Send them by email to your problem class teacher ( Hei Victor Cheng).
-In that way you can help your teacher to plan the problem classes.
+You are most welcome to submit specific questions and requests before each tutorial.
+Send them by email to your tutorial teacher ( Hei Victor Cheng).
+In that way you can help your teacher to plan the tutorial according to your wishes and needs.